lala-la-flaca/DevOpsBootcamp_Exercise_6_Artifact_Nexus/README.md

 ### Automation on the droplet.

 1. Create a file for the script.
 2. Add the rights to execute.
-3. Make a HTTP request to get the download URL and save it in a JSON file.
+3. Make an HTTP request to get the download URL and save the output in a JSON file.

    ```bash
     curl -u team1:team1 -X GET 'http://157.230.56.153:8081/service/rest/v1/components?repository=npmHosted&sort=version' | jq "." > artifact.json